assemblymade/meta/app/views/help/questions/launching.markdown

 Yes.
 We’re still ironing out the best way to handle these requests, but we’d love to hear about your project and help you port it onto Assembly.
 Come [introduce yourself to us in chat](https://assembly.com/meta/discuss).

-Annuities are paid to founders who bring more established products to the platform.
+Annuities can be paid to founders who bring more established products to the platform.
 They are paid out of the product's profit, after any expenses.
 If the monthly profit drops below the annuities, they will only be paid up to the available profit and there would be no royalty payout to other contributors for that month.

 ---
 title: How can I make my idea a Staff Pick?